-Furthermore, MUAs and downstream filters SHOULD NOT interpret this header field unless the authentication service identifier it bears appears to be one used within its own ADMD as configured by the user or administrator.
+Furthermore, MUAs and downstream filters SHOULD NOT interpret this header field unless the authentication service identifier of the header field is used within the ADMD as configured by the user or administrator.

 MUAs and downstream filters MUST ignore any result reported using a "result" not specified in the IANA "Result Code" registry or a "ptype" not listed in the "Email Authentication Property Types" registry for such values as defined in Section 6.
 Moreover, such agents MUST ignore a result indicated for any "method" they do not specifically support.
+The exception to this is experimental methods as discussed in Section 2.7.6.

-An MUA SHOULD NOT reveal these results to end users, absent careful human factors design considerations and testing, for the presentation of trust-related materials.
+An MUA SHOULD NOT reveal these results to end users, absent careful "human factors" design considerations and testing, for the presentation of trust-related materials.
 For example, an attacker could register example.com (note the digit "1" (one)) and send signed mail to intended victims; a verifier would detect that the signature was valid and report a "pass" even though it's clear the DNS domain name was intended to mislead.
 See Section 7.2 for further discussion.